awsdocs/amazon-cloudfront-developer-guide/doc_source/CloudFrontPricing.md

 1. **Charge for storage in an Amazon S3 bucket\.** You pay normal Amazon S3 storage charges to store objects in your bucket\.
 The charges appear in the Amazon S3 portion of your AWS statement\.

 1. **Charge for serving objects from edge locations\.** You incur CloudFront charges when CloudFront responds to requests for your objects\.
-These charges are lower than the corresponding Amazon S3 charges\.
-The CloudFront charges appear in the CloudFront portion of your AWS statement\.
+The charges include data transfer for WebSocket data from server to client\.
+The CloudFront charges appear in the CloudFront portion of your AWS statement as *region* *\-DataTransfer\-Out\-Bytes*\.

 1. **Charge for submitting data to your origin\.** You incur CloudFront charges when users transfer data to your origin, which includes `DELETE`, `OPTIONS`, `PATCH`, `POST`, and `PUT` requests\.
-The CloudFront charges appear in the CloudFront portion of your AWS statement\.
+The charges include data transfer for WebSocket data from client to server\.
+The CloudFront charges appear in the CloudFront portion of your AWS statement as *region* *\-DataTransfer\-Out\-OBytes*\.

-**Note**
+Be aware of the following:
-You also incur a surcharge for HTTPS requests, and an additional surcharge for requests that also have field\-level encryption enabled\.
++ You also incur a surcharge for HTTPS requests, and an additional surcharge for requests that also have field\-level encryption enabled\.
 For more information, see [Amazon CloudFront Pricing](http://aws.amazon.com/cloudfront/pricing/)\.
++ You do not incur any additional CloudFront charges when you use origin groups\.
+You continue to pay the same request fees and data transfer rates as you do when you use CloudFront with any other AWS or non\-AWS origin\.
+For more information, see [Using CloudFront Origin Groups](DownloadDistS3AndCustomOrigins.md#concept_origin_groups)\.